 Here are a few of those important items to ensure that you purchase them before you travel – or don’t forget them…

 Your daypack will be essential.
 You will be carrying this for the entirety of the trail, and so it is best not to overload it.
-This should be around 25 liters in capacity (or under), and will be where you’ll carry items such as your camera, phone, money, snacks, sunscreen – everyday things you may want close to hand when you’re hiking.
+This should be around 25 liters in capacity (or under), and will be where you’ll carry items such as your camera, phone, money, snacks, water bottle, toilet paper for the day, sunscreen – everyday things you may want close to hand when you’re hiking.

-You should also make sure that your daypack is comfortable and lightweight.
+You should also make sure that your daypack is comfortable and lightweight and that it comes with a rain cover.

 These are my favorite options for daypacks:

-- Lowe Alpine 22l – I really like the adjustable waist strap and the waterproof rain cover is actually essential.
+- Lowe Alpine 22l – I really like the adjustable waist strap and the waterproof rain cover.
 It also has lots of small pockets for things such as tissues, phone etc.

 Good hiking boots

 If you are thinking about tackling the Inca Trail with sneakers, think again.
 This is a heavy-duty hike and requires good quality footwear to fit the bill.
-Conditions on the trail can be slippery, and the path is often uneven, so having hiking boots with ankle support and good grip is crucial to your safety and comfort.
+Conditions on the trail can be slippery, the path is often uneven, and the chances of rain are high, so having rain / waterproof hiking boots with ankle support and good grip is crucial to your safety and comfort.

 Flip flops / sandals

 To allow your feet to breathe when you take your hiking boots off, having some flip flops or sandals is a good idea.
-It’s not essential to have these, but it is a nice alternative to wearing the same shoes almost 24 hours a day!
+It’s not essential to have these (eventually, I had to leave them at the hotel the second time I walked the Inca Trail as my duffel bag was too heavey), but it is a nice alternative to wearing the same shoes almost 24 hours a day!

 You can get your sandals online here.